-On Friday, October 30, University Facilities and Services will hold the thirteenth annual E-Cycle Day.
-Collect your broken, old, or unwanted electronics and meet us in Zone 3 South between 6:30 a.m. and 1:30 p.m.
-Similarly to the Shred Fest held in August, extra safety precautions will be taken in light of COVID-19.
-All participants are required to remain inside of their vehicles while volunteers collect the items from your vehicle.
-For everyone’s safety, all attendees and volunteers will be required to wear a mask or face covering.
+On Friday, October 29, University Facilities and Services will hold the fourteenth annual E-Cycle Day.
+Gather your broken, old, or unwanted electronics and meet us in Zone 3 South between 6:30 a.m. and 1:00 p.m.

 Sunnking is a local EPA R2 certified electronics recycling, data destruction, and asset management company, specializing in end-of-life electronics and equipment.
 The reliable company erases all personal information and eliminates the possibility of identity theft.
 After taking these appropriate security measures, Sunnking makes its best effort to resell or reuse electronics.
 All other electronics are recycled and used to make new products, ensuring a sustainable alternative to directly disposing of unwanted electronics.